 Multiple Income Streams Don’t Create Security — Structure Does

-Because income alone does not create security.
-Structure does.
+Because income alone does not create security — structure does.

-The Real Purpose of Multiple Income Streams
+The Real Purpose of Multiple Income Streams in Modern Life

 It’s Not About Hustle — It’s About Risk Distribution

-The core idea behind multiple income streams is simple:
+At its core, the idea behind multiple income streams is simple:

 don’t let one failure collapse your entire system.

-That matters because:
+This matters because:

 • jobs disappear